JimzyLui/DevLeague-Modules/Day0/README.md

     1. Where are your from?

 1. Context of Class
-  - Self-teaching
-  - Ask questions / discussion
-  - Humility (no ego)
-  - Immersion
   - Respect others, yourself, and the facilities
-  - Have fun

 1. [Ten Commandments of Egoless Programming](https://blog.codinghorror.com/the-ten-commandments-of-egoless-programming/)
   1. Understand and accept that you will make mistakes.